CHN-beta/ovito/doc/manual/advanced_topics/animation.rst

 Then, every other simulation frame gets skipped in the rendered animation.

 The :guilabel:`Starting at animation frame` setting specifies where on OVITO's timeline the playback of the simulation trajectory begins.
-By default it starts immediately at animation frame 0, but you can change this number, e.g. to insert static frames frames at the beginning of a movie.
+By default, it starts immediately at animation frame 0, but you can change this number, e.g. to insert static frames at the beginning of a movie.

 Note that OVITO provides the possibility to insert several simulation datasets into one scene to show them simultaneously side-by-side or on top of each other.
-By default OVITO adjusts the length of the timeline to fully accommodate all loaded trajectories.
+By default, OVITO adjusts the length of the timeline to fully accommodate all loaded trajectories.

 .. image:: /images/animation_settings_dialog/animation_settings_dialog.*